 Some ketamine centers offer proprietary blends of ketamine and make completely unfounded claims of superiority for their special concoctions.
 A proprietary blend where the components are a secret flies in the face of evidence based medicine.
 In the practice of medicine, it is critical that practitioners are very transparent with their treatments so that others in the medical community can scrutinize the protocols.
 The practice of medicine is largely based on the premise of the local medical community policing itself.
 If a clinic will not share what its protocols are and will not present any peer-reviewed medical literature to support their protocols this is concerning.
 At Klarisana we are very open about our treatment protocols and base them on published medical evidence.
 Proprietary blends are fine for snow cones and smoothies but have no place in modern medical practice.

 Klarisana’s prices are very much in line with other centers that provide the highest quality experience.
 That being said, we realize that it can be challenging for some patients to overcome the financial hurdles to start infusion therapy.
-We have partnered with M Lending and Health Care Finance Direct to offer financing options for patients.
+We have partnered with Health Care Finance Direct to offer financing options for patients.
 Please feel free to reach out to us because our Patient Care Coordination team would be happy to visit with you at no obligation.
 We make every effort to make ketamine therapy accessible.

 Dealing with insurance companies and other third-party payers has been a challenging uphill battle.
 The fundamental problem is that there are no CPT codes for what we are doing.
 What Klarisana and other ketamine providers are offering are very unique procedures that we call “Psychotropic Infusion Therapy” (for mental health) and “Analgesic Infusion Therapy” (for chronic pain).
 Patients frequently present us with the CPT codes for IV hydration and others.
 The problem is that those codes do not in any way adequately reflect what we are doing.
 Giving a patient a bag of normal saline through an IV is very different than guiding them through a psychedelic journey or using ketamine and other complementary medications to break the cycle of pain in a fully monitored setting.
 That being said, we are able to work with certain insurance companies to submit a claim for “covered services” such as a basic office visit.
 We then have patients sign an Advance Beneficiary Notification whereby they acknowledge that PIT and AIT are uniquely different and non-covered services.